jabamula/asSFAu/README.md

 Program code is Python 3.7 to add following data to the header of the selected FIT file(s):
 - the name of the object
-- Ra and Dec coordinates a
+- Ra and Dec coordinates
 - the air mass of the object at the time of the observation.

 This data addition simplifies the upload process for AAVSO upload.